Flexport Design Systems

 • Move away from all caps to sentence case to keep copy approachable

-• Drive value through built fluency with one to two word
+• Drive value through built fluency with one to two word actions if additional

 information are necessary, use button subtext or a tool tip